kevinlessard/RepData_PeerAssessment1/PA1_template.md

 Figure 4

-Weekday steps are higher in the early mornings and lowerer throughout the mid-morning and early-afternoon.
-Prehaps this could be people going to work and remaining fairly stationary.
-Weekend steps start increasing later in the morning, could be people sleeping later on the weekend.
+Weekday steps are higher in the early mornings and lower throughout the mid-mornings and early-afternoons.
+Prehaps this could be people going to work and remaining stationary during work hours.
+Weekend steps start increasing later in the morning... could be people sleeping later on the weekend.